 There are two risk issues in Ukraine.
 First: arms fire.
 Including MH17, multiple aircraft (the others all military) have been shot down since the beginning of the Donbass region war in 2014.
-The 10th ceasefire was declared in December 2016, but not holding.
+Multiple ceasefires have been declared and violated, the latest call for a ceasefire occuring in July 2017.
 This risk is contained within the Dnipropetrovsk FIR – UKDV.

 The second issue affects the Simferopol FIR which is Disputed Airspace.
 (Ukraine:UKFV, Russia:URFV).
 In March 2014, Russia annexed Crimea.
 The ATC Center is in Simferopol, Crimea, and is now run by Krymaeronavigatsiya.
 Russia claims the airspace.
 Ukraine refuses to recognise the change, and asks crews to talk to Ukrainian controllers in Dnipro/Odesa ACC instead of Simferopol ACC.
 Four routes are approved by EASA through the high seas portion of the airspace.

 Issued: Oct 27th, 2016, valid until: Oct 26th, 2018